David-Mastalski/TweetTalk/README.md

 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
 4. Create a Firebase project on the Firebase Console (https://console.firebase.google.com/)
-5. Create a Firebase project on the Firebase Console (https://console.firebase.google.com/)
    - Podpunkt trzeciego elementu
    - Go to "</>"
    - Copy your firebaseConfig object
-6. Add your Firebase configuration to the application (src/firebase.js).
+5. Add your Firebase configuration to the application (src/firebase.js).
-7. Run the application using `npm run dev`.
+6. Run the application using `npm run dev`.